-For years there have been rumors that Sex and the City co-stars Sarah Jessica Parker and Kim Cattrall flat-out don’t like each other.
-Of course, any time the women were asked about it before, they vehemently denied any bad blood, but where there’s smoke, there's usually fire.
+For years there have been rumors that Sex and the City costars Sarah Jessica Parker and Kim Cattrall flat-out don’t like each other.
+The women previously denied feud rumors, but where there’s smoke, there is usually fire.
 And after plans for a third Sex and the City movie fell through, it became all but impossible to believe there wasn’t bad blood between the two.
 From nasty comments to low-key shade, here’s a timeline of Sarah Jessica Parker and Kim Cattrall’s feud.
 It’s amazing they managed to have so much chemistry as Carrie and Samantha!

-At the Emmys — where both Sarah Jessica and Cynthia Nixon won awards — Kim sat far away from her co-stars.
-At an after party, SJP, Cynthia, and Kristen Davis were all seen hanging out together, while Kim did her own thing.
+At the Emmys — where both Sarah Jessica and Cynthia Nixon won awards — Kim sat far away from her costars.
+At an afterparty, SJP, Cynthia and Kristin Davis were all seen hanging out together, while Kim did her own thing.
 When she was later asked why they were separated, Kim said, “Are we the best of friends?
 No. We’re professional actresses.
 We have our own separate lives.”
-Shots fired.

 Both Kim and Sarah Jessica attempted to dispel rumors of a falling out.
 Kim (along with Cynthia Nixon) attended the premiere of SJP’s movie Did You Hear About the Morgans? to show her support.
 Meanwhile, that same month, Sarah Jessica said of Kim in an interview with Elle, “I don’t think anybody wants to believe that I love Kim.
 I adore her.
 I wouldn’t have done the movie without her.
 Didn’t and wouldn’t.”

-SJP threw fans for a loop when she posted a sweet birthday message to Kim on Instagram.
-She wrote, "Happy birthday you beauty @kimcattrall.
-Sending love and the very best for a perfectly marvelous, joyous, healthy, and adventure filled birthday year.
+SJP threw fans through a loop when she posted a sweet birthday message to Kim on Instagram.
+“Happy birthday you beauty @kimcattrall,” the Failure to Launch star gushed.
+Sending love and the very best for a perfectly marvelous, joyous, healthy and adventure-filled birthday year.
 Your ol’ pal, fellow mischief maker and ‘sister,’ Sj xxx.”

 In an interview with Howard Stern, Sarah Jessica admitted life on set wasn’t always smooth sailing.
 “Was every day perfect?
 Were people always desperately, hopefully in love with each other?
 No, but this is a family of people who needed each other, relied upon each other and loved each other.
 This sort of narrative, this ongoing catfight, it really upset me for a very long time,” she said.

-Shortly after news broke, the Daily Mail reported that the cancellation was due to Kim’s salary demands.
+Shortly after news broke, Daily Mail reported that the cancellation was due to Kim’s salary demands.
 But she took to Twitter to clear the air, saying, “Woke 2 a @MailOnline [poop emoji] storm!
-The only ‘DEMAND’ I ever made was that I didn’t want to do a 3rd film.... and that was back in 2016.”
+The only ‘DEMAND’ I ever made was that I didn’t want to do a 3rd film … and that was back in 2016.”

-On Sunday, Feb.
-4, Kim sadly announced that her brother Chris Cattrall had been found dead after he was missing for less than a week.
-Of course, Kim’s SATC co-stars left comments with their condolences on her Instagram post, including Sarah.
+Kim sadly announced that her brother Chris Cattrall had been found dead after he was missing for less than a week.
+Of course, Kim’s SATC costars left comments with their condolences on her Instagram post, including Sarah.